Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 If you spend more than 183 days in Spain during the tax year (calendar year), you will become a Spanish tax resident, taxable under Spanish income tax (IRPP), and these days do not have to be consecutive.

-MCBFrench real estate agency on the Costa Blanca - Spain
+MCBLicensed French Real Estate Agency on the Costa Blanca - Spain

 Thanks to our services, you will have the choice of quality properties in the best locations, we will carry out a tailor-made search to find the property, villa or apartment you want.